 Cookies and Similar Technologies

-We use cookies and similar technologies to enhance, personalise, and secure your experience with our website and the Platform.
-Cookies are small data files placed on your device when you visit our site.
+We use cookies and similar technologies (such as local storage) to operate, secure, and improve our website and the Platform.
+These store or read small amounts of information on your device.

 Disclosure of Information